Blackpool Electric Tramway Company Ltd. No. 4

 Blackpool Corporation assumed control of the tramway in 1892 and began to expand both the track length and the size of the fleet.
 It also switched the power supply from conduit to overhead wires in order to resolve the electrical problems that were frequently caused by wind-blown sand.

 During the first world war the tramcar was assigned a new role delivering bread for the military camp based at Squires Gate and acquired a pair of side doors for this purpose, which subsequently enabled it to be used as a stores van.
+In later years it became a snowplough.

 Number 4 was eventually replaced as a works car in 1934 but, instead of being scrapped, this multi-tasking tramcar was put in store for 25 years at the back of Bispham depot.
 Eventually it was restored (inaccurately, in a red and white livery, as passenger tram ‘number 1’) to take pride of place at the head of the tramway’s 75th anniversary procession on 29th September 1960.